LWVPullman/LeagueWebsite/docs/_pages/Join.md

 If you have questions, Email: [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com)

-Membership Payment by credit card or debit card
+<b>Membership Payment by credit card or debit card</b>
+An account with PayPal is not necessary.

 Because of the transaction fee, payment by card is slightly more.
 * Single $67.20
 * Household $92.90

-Select the type of membership and then Click the Buy Now Button below
+Select the type of membership (click up or down arrow) and then Click the Buy Now Button below

-<b> New Members, Please enter your Name, Email Address, Phone No. and Address </b>
+<b> New Members, Please enter your Name, Email Address, Phone No. and Address. </b>
+(This information is shared with League members only.
+Please note any items which should not be shared.)

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">